CSS @starting-style & Entry Effects

 }

-// Performance: Defers class mutation to next frame to avoid
+// Defers class mutation to next frame to avoid

 // main-thread layout thrashing during hydration.